paultimothymooney/Predicting-Breast-Cancer-From-Nuclear-Shape-Measurements/README.md

 Predicting Breast Cancer From Nuclear Shape Measurements

-To view this project, open the file "Predicting Breast Cancer From Nuclear Shape.ipynb" that is located within this repository.
+To view this project, open the .ipynb file that is located within this repository.
+If on mobile, click "View Code" in order to find the .ipynb file.